-- 1. Tire size-For details, see "-Tire size" on page 191. - 2.
-DOT and Tire Identification Number (TIN)-For details, see "-DOT and Tire Identification Number (TIN)" on page 190. - 3.
-Uniform tire quality grading- For details, see "Uniform tire quality grading" that follows. - 4.
-The location of the tread wear indicators-For details, see "Checking and replacing tires" on page 264. - 5.
+- 1. Tire size-For details, see "Tire size" on page 195. - 2.
+DOT and Tire Identification Number (TIN)-For details, see "DOT and Tire Identification Number (TIN)" on page 194. - 3.
+Location of tread wear indicators-For details, see "Checking and replacing tires" on page 276. - 4.
 Tire ply composition and materials-Plies mean a layer of rubber-coated parallel cords.
-Cords mean the strands forming the plies in the tire. - 6.
-Radial tire or bias-ply tires-A radial tire has "RADIAL" on the sidewall.
-The tire not marked with "RADIAL" is a bias-ply tire.
+Cords mean the strands forming the plies in the tire. - 5.
+Radial tires or bias-ply tires-A radial tire has "RADIAL" on the sidewall.
+A tire not marked with "RADIAL" is a bias-ply tire.

-- 7. "TUBELESS" or "TUBE TYPE"-A tubeless tire does not have a tube inside the tire and air is directly filled in the tire.
-A tube type tire has a tube inside the tire and the tube maintains the air pressure. - Load limit at maximum cold tire inflation pressure-For details, see "Checking and replacing tires" on page 264. - 9.
+- 6. "TUBELESS" or "TUBE TYPE"-A tubeless tire does not have a tube inside the tire and air is directly filled in the tire.
+A tube type tire has a tube inside the tire and the tube maintains the air pressure. - Load limit at maximum cold tire inflation pressure-For details, see "Checking and replacing tires" on page 276. - 8.
 Maximum cold tire inflation pressure-This means the pressure to which a tire may be inflated.
-For details about recommended cold tire inflation pressure, see "Tires" on page 286. - 10.Summer tire or all season tire-An all season tire has "M+S" on the sidewall.
+For recommended cold tire inflation pressure, see "Tires" on page 299. - 9.
+Summer tire or all season tire-An all season tire has "M+S" on the sidewall.
 The tire not marked with "M+S" is a summer tire.
-For details, see "Types of tires" on page 200.
+For details, see "Types of tires" on page 204. - 10.Uniform tire quality grading- For details, see "Uniform tire quality grading" that follows.

--Tire symbols (compact spare tire)
+-Tire symbols (Compact spare tire)